benoitivars/Promethee/readme.md

 - To launch your project locally, go to your project folder and run `nodemon server.js`.
 - If you are using VSCode and the `Live server` extension, `http://127.0.0.1:5500/` will only display a project tree.
 Prefer using the following address: `http://127.0.0.1:3000/`.
 - JavaScript files dedicated to DOM manipulation are not automatically connected to the corresponding EJS files.
 To create this link, simply add the <script> tag in your EJS file.
 Place it in the <head> section, like this: `<script src="/path/to/your/script.js"></script>`.

+### Current Version (0.101)

+- Basic files and scripts
+- Bilingual French-English version of the readme

 ### Next Steps (Version 0.2)